 Because Nevada operated under a tort system for insurance litigation, an injured driver has the right to sue the responsible party for insurance coverage to pay for the damages caused in the crash.
 In cases where the negligent party does not carry insurance, the injured party is left to sue their own underinsured motorist policy.
 Unfortunately, the insurance company functions by rewarding the lowest settlements and policy payouts, often leaving you with heaping amounts of unpaid damages.

 Your policy is a complex legal document and you’ll need an attorney that has the skills and experience to understand the nuanced of the legal language in your policy.
-Our Las Vegas personal injury lawyers at Cogburn Law Offices can help you comprehend the many “grey areas” in these cases and can attempt to recover compensation for your injuries.
+Our Las Vegas personal injury lawyers at Cogburn Law can help you comprehend the many “grey areas” in these cases and can attempt to recover compensation for your injuries.
 If the policy limits are insufficient to pay for your damages, we can review the facts in your case, and potentially file a lawsuit against the negligent party in civil court.

 Get a Free Consultation with a Las Vegas Underinsured Motorist Accident Attorney

-If you intend to sue for damages, a determined Las Vegas underinsured motorist accident attorney from Cogburn Law Offices will move into action to compile solid evidence that of the scope of your injuries, along with the long-term impact of the injuries upon your future quality of life, and evidence of the other driver’s careless or negligent behavior.
+If you intend to sue for damages, a determined Las Vegas underinsured motorist accident attorney from Cogburn Law will move into action to compile solid evidence that of the scope of your injuries, along with the long-term impact of the injuries upon your future quality of life, and evidence of the other driver’s careless or negligent behavior.
 You need an experienced trial lawyer to develop a powerful case against the negligent driver to present in civil court.
-At Cogburn Law Offices, our goal is to pursue justice for the injured in cases of serious injury and wrongful death, including car accident cases caused by underinsured drivers in Las Vegas.
+At Cogburn Law, our goal is to pursue justice for the injured in cases of serious injury and wrongful death, including car accident cases caused by underinsured drivers in Las Vegas.

-If you or a loved one has been seriously injured in a car accident with an underinsured driver, call Cogburn Law Offices for a free case consultation.
+If you or a loved one has been seriously injured in a car accident with an underinsured driver, call Cogburn Law for a free case consultation.